Why so pushy? And now what?

 We were then provided with the details showing the scores for each grade level.
 Sixth grade scores dropped.
 Eighth grade dropped too.
 However, the seventh graders, my wonderful seventh graders, had such an increase that the school average as a whole didn’t drop.
 It flat lined, but it held steady.
 I thought the vice-principal was exaggerating when he said, “You single-handedly saved the school” – and I still do because test scores shouldn’t have that much power (but that’s a topic for another time).

 Okay, so that is definitely the short version of the story.
 It went through many steps, required slaying dragons in the form of unethical administrators, criminal CFOs, and really confused school boards.
-In the end, we decided to create a private school so we could maintain quality control to show how the model worked.
-We then opened our doors to public schools to use what we created so that all students could potentially benefit.
+In spite of these extra challenges, we created a private school in 2009 so we could maintain quality control to show how the model worked, and we then opened our doors to public schools to use what we created so that all students could potentially benefit.